gusthemole/WonderSuite/README.md

 Each agent would specialize in its respective domain, leading to high-quality, interconnected results.

+Note: A composite of these files "WonderSuite.txt" is included and has been tested with Google Gemini

 ## Conclusion

 WonderSuite represents a novel approach to designing AI system prompts.
 By focusing on topological navigation, dimensional thinking, and open variable protocols, it enables the creation of highly sophisticated and adaptable AI agents.
 Each component can be used independently, or they can be combined to create powerful multi-agent workflows.